- City Activities and Info

 Outdoor Fitness Centers

-Enjoy the beauty of Chesapeake's parks as you exercise on our outdoor fitness centers at Bells Mill Park, City Park, Deep Creek Lock Park, Elizabeth River Park and Oak Grove Lake Park.
+Enjoy the beauty of Chesapeake's parks as you exercise on our outdoor fitness centers at Bells Mill Park, City Park, Deep Creek Lock Park, Elizabeth River Park, Oak Grove Lake Park and the Kelleher Challenge Course at Cornland Park.
 Move from station-to-station at your own pace, completing the exercises at each stop.
 Trails are open from sunrise to sunset all year.